cairneym/-DefenceInDepthPart2/02_DataClassificationAndMasking/Exercise2_Guidance.md

 From these exercises, we should see that there are no values appearing in the audit output before we have undertaken any Data Classifications.
 The move to Azure Security Center is very recent and has added a great deal of complexity in producing a custom Taxonomy.
 These steps need to be followed very carefully - and not that after applying the Security RBAC role you need to log out of the Portal and back in again.

 The use of Data Classification does immediately help in identifying where we might have exposed data.
 Where the classification has identified *Highly Classified* for example, then what protection is there on those columns?
 Are they Masked as a minimum - but preferably encrypted (which we will cover in the next exercise).
-Being able to query the Classification Metadata mkes it tivial to apply the required security to each of these columns.
+Being able to query the Classification Metadata makes it trivial to apply the required security to each of these columns.

 Now that we have Classified data, we should be making use of this.
 We will get addtional benefit by holding an additional source of the permitted usage of the classified columns - for example, is there a list of approved IP Addresses or Applications or even users?
 Anything that appears in the Audit trace can be mapped to the columns and anything where these do not match can give us immediate notification of activity worth investigating further - perhaps sealing off a potential Data Breach.